Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Leptogenesis

-Before proceeding further in the calculation of $Y_{B}$ in our scenario, we need to give the RH neutrino mass spectrum and discuss how the asymmetry can be calculated in the unflavored regime.
-For this purpose, by using the expressions of the RH neutrino masses in eq. (\ref{Maj}), we show in figure ( \ref{11}) the correlation between the RH neutrino masses $M_{1,2}$ and the lightest Majorana mass $M_{3}$.
-We observe that the RH neutrino mass spectrum in our model is not strongly hierarchical ($M_{1}\sim M_{2}\sim 3M_{3}$).
-Moreover, given that most of the points that satisfy the observed neutrino oscillation are above the bound $M_{i}\gtrsim 10^{12}$, the unflavored\ approximation is convenient in our study for small values of $ \tan \beta $; taking indicatively $\tan \beta =3$, it implies the lower bound $T\sim M_{i}\gtrsim $ $5.0\times 10^{12}$ GeV.
+To proceed with the calculation of $Y_{B}$ in our scenario, it is necessary to establish the RH neutrino mass spectrum and explain how the leptogenesis can be investigated within the unflavored regime.
+To achieve this, by using the expressions of the RH neutrino masses in eq. (\ref{Maj}), we show in Figure (\ref{11}) the correlation between the RH neutrino masses $M_{1,2}$ and the lightest Majorana mass $M_{3}$.
+We observe that the RH neutrino mass spectrum in our model does not exhibit strong hierarchy ($M_{1}\sim M_{2}\sim 3M_{3}$).
+Moreover, given that the majority of data points consistent with the observed neutrino oscillations lie above the limit $ M_{i}\gtrsim 10^{12}$, the use of the unflavored approximation is favorable in our analysis.
+This approximation holds as long as the masses of the RH neutrinos satisfy the limit $T\sim M_{i}\gtrsim 5\times 10^{11}(1+\tan ^{2}\beta )$ \textrm{GeV}.
+Specifically, for small values of $\tan \beta =3$ , the lower limit is estimated to be $T\sim M_{i}\gtrsim $ $5.0\times 10^{12} $ GeV.
+To estimate the BAU produced in our model, we recall that the cosmological baryon asymmetry $Y_{B}$ can be expressed as the ratio between the net baryon number density and the entropy density $s$ of the universe as